-Choreographers are the people behind many of your favorite music videos.
+Choreographers are the visionaries behind the dances in many of your favorite music videos.
 They are creators, entertainers and leaders who create and teach dance routines that evoke ideas and feelings through movement.

 They typically work with the director of the project to select music, wardrobe, set design and effects, as well as study storylines to determine how to translate ideas and moods into dance movements.
 Because choreographers typically need to demonstrate each routine, they must also remain in excellent physical condition and also have a thorough knowledge of dance styles, theory and composition.